lleonard188/microservice-example/README.md

 This is a microservice written in Go.
 It acts as a basic REST API.
+A Docker image was created so it can be deployed on the Google Kubernetes Engine.